ModByDaylight/Documentation/docs/Development/ModdingGuides/Meshes/StaticMesh.md

 ## Part 3: Cooking in Unreal Engine

 1. Open Unreal Engine and open your project.
-If you havent already made one, refer to the xref:Development/ModdingGuides/Textures.adoc[Custom Textures Guide].
+If you havent already made one, refer to the [Custom Textures Guide](../Textures.md).
 2. Now you will have to recreate the folder structure of the original mesh.
 For example, I would make a folder called Meshes, then make a folder inside that called Props, and so on.
 Remember it is case sensitive.
 3. Drag your fbx into the folder where the mesh would be in the original game.
 4. Import all, make sure your settings are the same as shown.